heliosraz/news_keyword_prediction/write_up.md

 | Random Forest       | Bigram   | 1000/20        | 96.52                             | **100.0**                         | 8.71                       |
 |                     | Trigram  | 1000/20        | **96.86**                         | **100.0**                         | 8.36                       |

-  : This table is the model using 20 features intsead of 20.
+  This table is the model using 20 features intsead of 20.
 The models use the same hyperparameters from the best dev test configuration.
 The accuracy is all three metrics.
 For Logistic Regression, the hyperparameters are represented as solver/C and, for Random Forest, the hyperparameters are represented as max_features/max_n.
 :::

-## Discussion {#discussion .unnumbered}
+## Discussion

 Although the different models didn't behave that differently, the differing features did.
 This suggests that the frequency of each feature